Natasha Law: Early life

 She gained experience acting at the Bob Hope Theatre (then called the Eltham Little Theatre) in Eltham, where she performed in Teenage Follies in 1982.
 She first went to University of Warwick to study history, but soon switched to studying art at Camberwell College of Arts in South London.

 Career

 After graduation, Law embarked on a career that encompassed graphic illustration, photography and styling.
-She has worked with Vogue, Max Mara, Teen Vogue, Globe-Trotter, Harrods, Samsung, Tiffany & Co and Mulberry.
-She is known for her illustrations of women that represent the art and fashion worlds combined into one, focusing on line, shape, and color.
+She has worked with Vogue, Max Mara, Teen Vogue, Globe-Trotter, Harrods, Samsung, Tiffany & Co, and Mulberry.
 Her artwork is exhibited in galleries in London, Hong Kong, and New York.

 Works

-Law's extensive list of artworks and projects includes a series called My Flash on You which is exhibited at Eleven Gallery in the UK in 2022.
-The paintings depict women in the act of dressing or undressing, made with gloss paint on aluminum and paper.
-Although simple at a first glance, her line and shape drawings are eye-catching and carefully composed.
+Law's artworks and projects includes a series called My Flash on You which is exhibited at Eleven Gallery in the UK in 2022.
+The paintings depict women in the act of dressing or undressing, made with gloss paint on aluminium and paper.

 Personal life

-She lives in Peckham, London with her husband and three children.
+She lives in Peckham, London, with her husband and three children.